-There’s SO many lodging options on site at the Blue Mountain Resort that it works well for families of all sizes and those with all budget.
-From inns and hotel suites to three bedroom chalets and everything in between, you can find what you’re looking for.
+There’s SO many lodging options on site at the Blue Mountain Resort that it works well for families of all sizes and those on a budget.
+From inns and hotel suites, to three bedroom chalets and everything in between, you can find what you’re looking for.
 Just remember to book early as this is a popular destination!
-I’ve even seen some owners rent out their spots on usual suspects like Booking.com and AirBnB, so that’s another option for last minute getaways.
+I’ve even seen some owners rent out their spots on the usual suspects like Booking.com and AirBnB, so that’s another option for last minute getaways.
 You really do need to ask yourself where to stay at Blue Mountain and for us the answer was the full-service four-diamond Westin Trillium House.
-With five adults and two kids, the two bedroom suite which came with a full living room that had a pull out couch and a full kitchen, was just perfect for our weekend getaway.
-Click here to read about the Westin Kids Club, perfectly heated outdoor swimming pool and hot tubs we made full use of.
+With five adults and two kids, the two bedroom suite which came with a full living room that had a pull-out couch, and a full kitchen, was just perfect for our weekend getaway.
+Click here to read about the Westin Kids Club, the perfectly heated outdoor swimming pool and hot tubs that we made full use of.

 Where to Eat and Drink

 Sunset Grill : When you want a hearty breakfast this is your spot.
-Expect good comfort food with huge portions and a spot everyone can relax at.
-No reservations and it can get busy with line ups but we lucked out during our weekend visit and our group was seated within ten minutes.
-Traditional egg dishes, burgers and steaks can be found here, let’s not forget the ginormous fruit bowls.
+Expect good comfort food with huge portions, and a spot everyone can relax at.
+No reservations, and it can get busy with line-ups but we lucked out during our weekend visit and our group was seated within ten minutes.
+Traditional egg dishes, burgers and steaks can be found here, not forgetting the ginormous fruit bowls.

-Oliver & Bonacini Grill : We’re a fan of all the O&B restos and I’ve dined here before but on this occasion we ordered room service.
+Oliver & Bonacini Grill : We’re a fan of all the O&B restos and I’ve dined here before, however on this occasion we ordered room service.
 My advice would be to dine at the restaurant versus ordering in.

 Pottery Restaurant : If you’re looking for a leisurely meal, check out the Pottery Restaurant.
 They do offer casual lunches but we opted for the dinner.
 It is a fair walk away from the Westin so taking the shuttle would be smart if you plan to visit.
-Most dishes are great here and the menu changes with each season but if you see the fried cheesecake, get it.
-In fact, order two of them just for yourself!
+Most dishes are great here and the menu changes with each season – if you see the fried cheesecake, get it!
+In fact, order two of them just for yourself.
 Click here for a full review.

 Beaver Tails : Be a good Canadian or tourist (as the case may be) and get yourself a delicious Canadian treat.
 The kids and adults will love it!

-Twist Martini Lounge : If you’re looking to enjoy drinks outdoors this a fab spot for an afternoon pick me up.
+Twist Martini Lounge : If you’re looking to enjoy drinks outdoors, this is a fab spot for an afternoon pick-me-up.

 MJ Byrnes Irish Pub : Even these guys have high chairs on offer!!
-Great spot for some beer and if you’re able to sneak out late at night, like we were, you can find yourself on a dance floor with a live band!
+Great spot for some beer – and if you’re able to sneak out late at night, like we were able to, you can find yourself on a dance floor with a live band!

 Where to Play

 Cascading Putting Course : Baby Boy and my Grandmother, both had fun here as did everyone else.
-It’s laid back and fun during the less busy season but I can see it being a bit more serious during the peak times.
+It’s laid-back and fun during the less busy season, but I can see it being a bit more serious during peak times.
 All you need to do is book your session at the Activity Centre and turn up for your time slot, everything is there waiting for you.
 Click here for a full review.

 Plunge!
 Aquatic Centre : This spot is perfect for those 10 and younger.
-If you have older kids you’re better off visiting the Westin’s pool for no extra cost (if you’re staying at the hotel).
-My kids loved it and we’d spend an entire day swimming between the pools if we visit again.
+If you have older kids you’re better off visiting the Westin’s pool at no extra cost (if you’re staying at the hotel).
+My kids loved it, and we’d spend an entire day swimming between the pools if we visit again.